 The study of metagenomics is a branch of science that explores how environment shapes genetics.
 The environment determines the type of food an animal has access to and has a huge role on the evolution of a species.

 Nutrigenomics is another fascinating field of science that studies how nutrition affects gene expression.
 We can learn so much about how to feed dogs correctly from this kind of research along with the massive body of field research available on wolves.
 Pet food research is much less promising when it comes to finding true answers because funding is often provided by the pet food companies themselves.
 If you want to find real science on animal nutrition, you need to look for independent studies in your search for the answers.
-There are some studies of this nature for how fresh food benefits dogs including the Dog Risk Project, Long Living Pets and Raw Proof.
+There are some studies of this nature for how fresh food benefits dogs including the Dog Risk Project and Long Living Pets.
 And, we can look to wolves.

 Feeding Ecology of Wolves